Farber-Lab/BoneCellType/README.md

 ```

 ## Vignette
-To access the vignette from RStudio:
+To access a vignette from RStudio:

 ```r
 vignette("intro_to_BoneCellType", package = "BoneCellType")